Sun Xiaoguo: 1997

-On 27 March 1997, Sun was not sent to prison because of medical procedures.
+On 27 March 1997, Sun was released from prison because of medical procedures.
 According to the Chinese Yearbook of Law, within eight months of his release, Sun and his gang committed at least eight crimes, including rape, intentional injury, forced obscenity and insult to women, and provocation.

 Between April and June 1997, Sun raped several underage girls in the Chayuan Lou Hotel.
 The victims included a 15-year-old girl, a 17-year-old female student and her friend, another 15-year-old female student and a 13-year-old female student.

 On 17 June 1997, Sun brought a female student under the age of 14 to the Xingzhao Hotel in Kunming and attempted to rape her.
 Due to her resistance, Sun did not succeed.
 He then instructed his subordinates to take the girl downstairs and beat her to the point of being "unrecognisable".

 On 13 July 1997, Sun's gang had a dispute with another gang in the Bopei Entertainment City in Kunming.
 Sun and his associates committed vehicular assault and assaulted rival gang members.
 After the police investigated the gang dispute, they found that Sun was actually a criminal who was currently supposed to be in prison.
 The police called Sun's mother, who claimed that Sun had returned to his grandmother's house in Sichuan and was not involved in the dispute.

 On 22 October 1997, Sun assaulted a restaurant patron who did not obey his commands.

 On 7 November 1997, Sun kidnapped two 17-year-old girls and took them to Kunming's Yueguangcheng Night Club, where he violently assaulted one of them.
-The next day, Sun moved the girls to a beer house in Haosheng Entertainment City in Kunming and further assaulted them.
+The next day, Sun moved the girls to a pub in Haosheng Entertainment City in Kunming and further assaulted them.
 In the end, one girl suffered severe injuries, multiple extensive soft tissue contusions throughout the body, right frontal lobe contusion and laceration, 2–8 rib fractures in the left thoracic rib, limited lower limb movement and peripheral nerve damage.
 She also suffered retrograde amnesia, and fell into a coma.

 1998 trial and aftermath

-On 18 February 1998, the Kunming Intermediate People's Court tried and sentenced Sun to death, and deprivation of political rights for life for rape; 15 years in prison for assaulting women; 7 years imprisonment for intentional harm; 3 years imprisonment for provocation and nuisance; 2 years, 4 months and 12 days of imprisonment for other offences; the total punishment was execution and deprivation of political rights for life.
+On 18 February 1998, the Kunming Intermediate People's Court tried and sentenced Sun to death and deprivated his political rights for life for rape; 15 years imprisonment for assaulting women; 7 years imprisonment for intentional harm; 3 years imprisonment for provocation and nuisance; 2 years, 4 months and 12 days of imprisonment for other offences; the total punishment was death and deprivation of political rights for life.